Fast Data Manipulation with data.table

 DT[quantity < 10, status := "low_stock"]

-# Add new rows
+# Add new rows — rbind works with data.tables

 rbind(iris_dt, new_row_dt)

-# Or use rbindlist for many rows
+# rbindlist is faster for many small tables

 iris_dt <- rbindlist(list(iris_dt, row1, row2, row3))